Bleuzen/Blizcord/README.md

  - Run ```chmod +x Blizcord.sh```

 ### Windows
-Nothing to install, download the latest zip and extract it where you want.
+Nothing to install, download the latest exe and execute it.

 ## Run
 ### Linux
 If you installed the .deb or aur package, open a terminal and type: ```blizcord``` or ```blizcord-gui``` (for the graphical version)

-If you use the zip version, type: ```./Blizcord.sh```
+If you use the universal-java version, type: ```./blizcord-java-launcher.sh```

 ### Windows
 Double click the .exe file for the GUI.
 If you want to use the command line version, double click the .bat file.